 The EBITDA margin is a useful measure of a company’s performance.
-It evaluates the financial health of a company before considering financial, accounting and tax treatment of different items.
+It evaluates the financial health of a company before considering the financial, accounting, and tax treatment of different items.
 EBITDA margin calculates the company’s earnings before interest, tax, depreciation, and amortization as a percentage of the total revenue.

-> Formula to calculate EBITDA margin is (Earnings before interest and tax + depreciation + amortization) / Total revenue.
+Formula to calculate EBITDA margin is (Earnings before interest and tax + depreciation + amortization) / Total revenue.
 A lower percentage suggests profitability and cash flow issues with a company.
 A high number would mean stable earnings for a company.

 Since EBITDA is the profit before adjusting for interest, taxes, depreciation, and amortization, the EBITDA margin tells the cash profit of a company in a year.
 It is a more effective measure as it minimizes the effect of non-operating and unique items (like depreciation, amortization recognition, and tax) on the profit.

 It is also a useful metric to evaluate the effectiveness of a company’s cost-cutting efforts.
 The rule is higher the EBITDA margin, the lower the company’s operating expenses in relation to the revenue.

 Suppose Company A has a net profit before taxes and interest of $3 million.
 Total revenue is $5 million, while depreciation and amortization expenses are $1 million.
 In this case, the EBITDA margin will be 80%.
 This means that the remaining 38% of the revenue goes towards operating expenses (excluding amortization and depreciation).